nishkohli96/nextjs-template/README.md

 The above command executes the `setup.sh` script to set up the project by:

 - Ensuring [pnpm](https://pnpm.io/) and [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) are installed globally.
-- Installing all project dependencies.
+- Installing all dependencies.
 - Building the app for the first time.

-First, run the development server:
+You can now start the development server by running:

 ```bash
 pnpm dev